danowarr/synced-up-player/README.md

                                     mpv (playback)
 ```

+**Kodi backend** (TV only): no local buffer involved — `kodiPlayer.js`
+connects directly to Kodi's own JSON-RPC API and polls/commands it;
+Kodi manages its own buffering entirely.

 Two deliberate design choices worth knowing if you're reading the code:

-- **Playback never points at your raw URL directly** — it always goes
+- **mpv playback never points at your raw URL directly** — it always
-  through the local recorder first.
-This is what makes stall-lock and
+  goes through the local recorder first.
+This is what makes stall-lock
-  manual-align actually useful instead of immediately hitting the
+  and manual-align actually useful instead of immediately hitting the
   upstream source's tiny live window.
 - **The local buffer is served over HTTP, not read as a raw file path**
   — mpv/ffmpeg's HLS demuxer reliably reloads a *network* playlist to